javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 ## Summary

-- Constructor functions or, shortly, constructors, are regular functions, but there's a common agreement to name them with capital letter first.
+- Constructor functions or, briefly, constructors, are regular functions, but there's a common agreement to name them with capital letter first.
 - Constructor functions should only be called using `new`.
-Such call implies a creation of empty `this` at the start and returning the populated one at the end.
+Such a call implies a creation of empty `this` at the start and returning the populated one at the end.

 We can use constructor functions to make multiple similar objects.